tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Changelog ==

 = 3.0.10 =
+* **New featuer:** Add "Network wide settings" in "Plugin settings" section and "Site List" tab on "Network Admin" dashboard menu.
 * **Improvement:** Add a new result "passed+" when "UA string and qualification" is applied in order to distinguish "passed" by country.
 * **Improvement:** Add descriptions on "Target actions" at "Login form" in "Back-end target settings" section.
 * **Improvement:** Improve to make WP cron job for "Auto updating" reliably in multisite environment.